10 Steps to Creating a Landing Page That Converts

 - A guarantee

-Everything about your landing page should be geared towards getting the user to complete the transaction.
+Remember, everything about your landing page should be geared towards getting the user to convert.
 This means removing anything that might draw their attention away from your offer.

 Make your landing page full width and height, and remove navigation features.
 This isn’t to say you should scrap scrolling completely, but you should take away any visible arrows or buttons that encourage it.